ciips-code/ciips-telesalud/README.md

   * To run in localhost, you can generate a self-signed certificate: `openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout docker-config/cert.key -out docker-config/cert.crt`
 * Run `docker-compose up` (You can add `-d` to run in dettached mode)
 * Just the first time, run:
-  * `docker-compose exec app composer install`.
-This will install external libraries
   * `docker-compose exec app php artisan key:generate`.
 This will generate your Laravel instance's `APP KEY`
   * `docker-compose exec app php artisan migrate`.
 This will create necesary tables in the database